cloudflare/gokeyless/README.md

     - uri: pkcs11:token=SoftHSM2%20RSA%20Token;id=%03?module-path=/usr/lib64/libsofthsm2.so&pin-value=1234
     - uri: pkcs11:token=elab2parN;id=%04?module-path=/usr/lib/libCryptoki2_64.so&pin-value=crypto1

-Note only one PKCS #11 token can be specified per module.
-And you must provide exactly one of the `token`, `serial`, or `slot-id` attributes to identify the token.
+Note you must provide exactly one of the `token`, `serial`, or `slot-id` attributes to identify the token.

 # Deploying